-This methodological note is intended to help readers understand how the Transfers of Value (ToVs) from Gilead Sciences Inc. and its Affiliates (Gilead) to Healthcare Professionals (HCPs) and Healthcare Organisations (HCOs) within EFPIA countries have been collated and reported.
-This note covers all EFPIA countries and highlights any differences in specific countries where these exist.
+This methodological note is intended to help readers understand how the Transfers of Value (ToVs) from Gilead Sciences Inc. and its Affiliates (Gilead) to Healthcare Professionals (HCPs) and Healthcare Organisations (HCOs) within Norway have been collated and reported.

 A glossary has been included at the end of this methodological note containing an alphabetical list of the main terms used within this note and their definitions.
 The terms in the glossary are always capitalised and appear in bold on first use within this note to aid lookup.
 The glossary also contains hyperlinks to other terms defined within the glossary to aid understanding.